benyanke/missal.io/README.md

 The primary focus will always be the /api directory as a backend datasource for other projects, there will also be a simple frontend app using the backend data as an example of what is possible.

-This is currently available at http://missal.io.
+An example client of this backend is available at http://missal.io.

 ## Builds
 Currently, builds only verify that every json file in the repo is valid json.
 In the future, there are plans to ensure the